fullstacksjs/config/README.md

 Before submitting a pull request, please make sure the following is done:

-- Fork the repository and create your feature branch from dev.
+- Fork the repository and create your feature branch from the `next` branch.
 - Run `npm install` to have all dependencies.
 - To start development run `npm run test:watch`.
-- Write tests in and implementation.
+- Write tests and implementation.
 - Ensure everything is ok `npm run verify`.
+- Create an PR against the `next` branch.

 ## Code of Conduct